 - Tire pressure and wear: Your tires are what keep your vehicle safely on the road.
-With under inflated, over inflated, or worn tires, you can lose control of your vehicle.
-Use a tire pressure monitor to make sure your tires are inflated to the right level (as indicated on the inside of your driver door as you open it).
+With underinflated, overinflated, or worn tires, you can lose control of your vehicle.
+Use a tire pressure monitor to ensure your tires are inflated to the right level (as indicated on the inside of your driver door as you open it).
 And don’t forget your spare tire.
 When inflating your other four tires, check the pressure on your spare in case you need it.
 You should also check the wear on your tires.
-Most experts recommend the penny test, placing a penny head first into your treads.
+Most experts recommend the penny test, placing a penny headfirst into your treads.
 If you can see the top of Lincoln’s head, you need to replace your worn out tires.
-Your tires should also be rotated and you should get an alignment to ensure proper wear and avoid pulling your vehicle to one side or the other.
+Your tires should also be rotated, and you should get an alignment to ensure proper wear and avoid pulling your vehicle to one side or the other.

-- Brake pads: It’s essential for your car to go when you press the gas pedal, but even more important is stopping when you hit the brakes.
+- Brake pads: Your car needs to go when you press the gas pedal, but even more important is stopping when you hit the brakes.
 Your brake pads will wear down over time, becoming less effective at slowing down your vehicle when you step on the brake pedal.
 They will need to be changed when worn out to remain safe.
-You can check your brake pad wear indicators visually, or simply listen to your vehicle as you drive.
+You can check your brake pad wear indicators visually or simply listen to your vehicle as you drive.
 A worn brake pad will squeak or squeal to let you know it’s time for a change.
 If you go too long, you may even hear grinding, indicating that you must change your brake pads as soon as possible.

 - Windshield wipers: Just like lights, windshield wipers help you stay safe on the road with better visibility.
 They clear rain and snow so that you can see ahead of you safely, and though they may seem minor, they are essential.
-You should always replace windshield wipers any time they appear cracked or brittle, or when they are not performing as well as they should.
+It would be best if you always replaced windshield wipers any time they appear cracked or brittle or when they are not performing as well as they should.
 Don’t neglect your windshield itself, either: a cracked or chipped windshield can seriously impact visibility.

 - Battery: Nothing stops a vehicle from moving like a dead battery.
-Check your battery terminals to make sure they are clean, and ask technicians to check your battery’s charge level when you get your oil changed.
+Check your battery terminals to ensure they are clean, and ask technicians to check your battery’s charge level when you get your oil changed.